vickyli99/vickyli99.github.io/_pages/about.md

 ---

 BS in Computer Science and Chemistry '22 🧪 + 💻\
-MS in Computer Science expected '24 👩‍💻
+MS in Computer Science '23 👩‍💻

 Hey there! \
 I hope you are having a great day!
 My name is Weijiang Li(李玮江). \